 Greeted with 360 views around every corner, and seeing you can see the seasons change before your very eyes.
 When we arrived it was a cold but gloriously sunny day and the landscape was still covered with snow.
 As the days passed, the snow was visibly (and audibly) melting, the days were stretching out to the point of never really getting very dark at night, and the weather was unpredictable.

-Despite spending most of my life chasing the sun and the summer months around the world, I can't shake my adoration for Scandinavia.
+Despite spending most of my life chasing the sun and the summer months around the world, I can't shake my love for Scandinavia.
 I was lucky enough to visit the southern coast of Norway several years ago and I think this is when I first became a Scandiphile.
 It's more than just the beauty of the landscape, but something intrinsically linked with the calmness of the place and the attitude of the people.

 I get a vibe from every place I travel to and none are as special to me as this.